aceinnolab/Inkycal/README.md

   [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/SaadNaseer)
 </p>

-A python 3 software for 7.5" E-Paper displays from waveshare/gooddisplay to display events from iCalendars, weather from openweathermap and RSS feeds.
+A python3 software for displaying events (from iCalendars), weather (from openweathermap) and RSS feeds on selected E-Paper displays (4.2", 5.83", 7.5"(v1), 7.5"(v2)) from Waveshare/GoodDisplay.

 ## Main features
 * Monthly Calendar that shows events from your Google (or other) iCalendar/s